NLeSC/pycoeman/README.md

 ### Parallel commands in SGE clusters

-The tool `coeman-par-sge` is used to run parallel commands specified by the XML configuration files in SGE clusters, it submits jobs to the cluster queueing system.
+The tool `coeman-par-sge` is used to run parallel commands specified by the XML configuration files in SGE clusters, it submits jobs to the cluster queuing system.
 SGE clusters usually have a shared folder where all the nodes can access.
 However, since massive simultaneous access to the shared folder is discouraged, usually local storage in the execution nodes is used when possible.
-For pycomean to work properly, the required data must be in a location that can be accessed from all the cluster nodes computers.
+For pycoeman to work properly, the required data must be in a location that can be accessed from all the cluster nodes computers.
 This tool requires to specify the data directory, a setenv file and local output directory.
 All these files and folders and the XML configuration file must be in a shared folder.
 The tool also requires to specify a remote execution directory.
 This is the directory in each remote node where the execution of the commends will be done.
-To submit the different jobs to the queueing system, run the produced submission script.
+To submit the different jobs to the queuing system, run the produced submission script.

 It is assumed that the software locations are shared between all the nodes and that the setenv file will set the environment properly in all the nodes.